EricBryann/CG4002/README.md

 To run:

-Go to the correct directory
+Go to the correct directory and input command
 `python combine.py`